 Overview of Early Voting

-During the early voting period, voters may cast a ballot at any early voting site in their county, and would-be voters may same-day register and vote.
-This is different than Election Day, where registered voters must vote at their assigned polling place.
+During the early voting period, voters may cast a ballot at any early voting site in their county.
+This is different than Election Day, when registered voters must vote at their assigned polling place.
+During the early voting period, eligible individuals may also register to vote and vote at the same time (see Same-Day Registration below).

-Unsure if you are registered?
-Find out if you are registered to vote by entering your information into the Voter Search
+Find out if you are registered to vote by entering your information into the Voter Search.

 Same-Day Registration